wp-plugins/participants-database/readme.txt

 = 0.1 =
 * internationalization on all display strings
 * added image upload field
+* CSV export and import functions are more robust

 = 0.9.6 =
 * added ability to change group name